stanman71/Miranda/README.md

 #### 3. Bridge Software

-- you can only start the application, if zigbee2mqtt does't run in background already
+- you can only start the application, if the zigbee2mqtt service does't run in background
 - start command

        >>> cd /opt/zigbee2mqtt